realth000/gitsumu/README.md

 Options:

-* `ignoreStderr`: Still save contents if the custom command output contents to stderr. `bool` type, default is false.
+* `ignoreStderr`: Still save contents if the custom command write content to stderr. `bool` type, default is false.
 * `useStderr`: Save the content in stderr as result. `bool` type, default is false.
-* `platforms`: Specify only run the command on which platform, default value is all platforms.
+* `platforms`: Specify only run the command on which platform, default run on all platforms.
 * `platformDefaultValue`: Set the command result on platforms that not included in `platforms`, default is an empty string.

 ### Change save path

-Similar to other packages.
-Add the following lines to `build.yaml` will generat the file in `lib/generated/` directory:
+Works like other packages.
+Adding the following code to `build.yaml` will generate the file in `lib/generated/` directory:

 ```yaml
 targets: